-Since this is a type of CBT, it pursues the same procedure that helps to transform negative thinking patterns into positive thoughts leading to desirable behaviors.
-DBT additionally creates a psychosocial environment for individuals, so that they can practice the management of their emotions and change their behavior.
-It was found effective for individuals with eating disorders, substance dependence and depression.
+Since this is a type of CBT pursues the same procedure that helps to transform negative thinking patterns into positive thoughts leading to desirable behaviors.
+DBT additionally creates a psychosocial environment for individuals to practice managing their emotions and change their behavior.
+It was found effective for individuals with eating disorders, substance dependence, and depression.

-During this type of therapy, the therapist connects electrodes to the patient’s skin to detect the range of mental activities that is associated with irregular body functions.
-The therapy enables the person to practice the control of involuntary body functions such as the heart rate and muscle tension, through relaxation techniques.
+During this type of therapy, the therapist connects electrodes to the patient’s skin to detect the range of mental activities associated with irregular body functions.
+The therapy enables the person to control involuntary body functions such as the heart rate and muscle tension through relaxation techniques.
 It is effective in managing many chronic health problems and stress-related illnesses.

 Integrative Therapies of Behavioral Medicine

-The term integrative therapy refers to the combination of supportive therapies with other therapies like CBT and behavioral therapy in order to provide effective rehabilitation for patients with psychosomatic disorders.
+Integrative therapy is the combination of supportive therapies with other therapies like CBT and behavioral therapy to provide effective rehabilitation for patients with psychosomatic disorders.

-This training helps to calm a person to achieve a state of reduced stress, pain, and anxiety.
-It includes progressive muscle relaxation, deep breathing, creative visualization or listening to music.
+This training helps calm a person to achieve a state of reduced stress, pain, and anxiety.
+It includes progressive muscle relaxation, deep breathing, creative visualization, or listening to music.

-This skill educates patients to tolerate pain during difficult situations through distraction techniques.
+This skill educates patients to tolerate the pain during difficult situations through distraction techniques.